 Change Your World

-- The Geology Professional Concentration provides the necessary background for students planning to become professional geologists.
-Students who successfully complete the curriculum are prepared to enter positions in industry or to undertake graduate study in geology.
+- The geology professional concentration provides the necessary background for students planning to become professional geologists.
+Students who successfully complete the curriculum are prepared to enter positions in the industry or to undertake graduate study in geology.
 The program includes a group minor composed of courses in mathematics, chemistry and physics.
 No other minor is needed to meet graduation requirements.

 What is Earth System Science?

 - Understand the planet by studying its individual components, including the geosphere, hydrosphere, atmosphere and biosphere.

 - Focus on individual components of the Earth system that produce complex planetary-scale phenomena, such as climate change.

 - Interact with faculty and fellow students in a friendly environment.

 - Learn relevant dynamic interactions of chemical, physical and biological processes that extend over spatial scales from microns to the size of planetary orbits, and over time scales of milliseconds to billions of years.

 - Think logically and creatively to develop good problem-solving skills.